kryptonchain/krypton-app/README.md

 # Krypton Wallet / App

-This project is using VueJS, Capacitor and Ionic 4
+This project is using VueJS, Capacitor and Ionic 4.
-It allows us to write javascript code once and compile as
+It allows to write javascript code once and compile as

 - standard website code (inside /dist)